Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 There's actually 2 ways to run keras models inside ML Lambda:
 1. If Keras is used with TensorFlow backend, then it's possible to export `tf.session` and use it inside `hydrosphere/serving-runtime-tensorflow` runtime.
-2. Otherwize it's possible to use `hydrosphere/serving-runtime-python` runtime and define all actions in a python script.
+2. Otherwise it's possible to use `hydrosphere/serving-runtime-python` runtime and define all actions in a python script.

 _Note: For this tutorial we will do the second approach.
-If you want to get familiar with the first one, you can follow [this lnik]({{site.baseurl}}{%link models.md%}#uploading-keras)._
+If you want to get familiar with the first one, you can visit [Models]({{site.baseurl}}{%link models.md%}#uploading-keras) page._

 #### Creating a handler

-For running this model we will use Python Runtime.
+For running this model we will use the Python Runtime.
 Internal structure of a model for this runtime should have `src` directory and contain `func_main.py` file inside it.

 ```sh
 $ mkdir src